Nant-y-Cwm/nant-y-cwm.github.io/README.md

 License
 =======

-The following directories and their contents are Copyright Corey Nant-yCwm School.
+The following directories and their contents are Copyright Corey Nant-y-Cwm School.
 You may not reuse anything therein without my permission:

     _views/
     images/